Paralegal Course Descriptions

 - Describe the structure and functions of a typical law office or legal department.

-- Apply the knowledge and skills learned inside the classroom to the paralegal tasks performed in a law office or legal department.
+- Apply the education and skills learned in the Paralegal Program to the tasks performed by paralegals in a law office or legal department.

-- Exercise the ethical responsibilities of a paralegal in a law office or legal department, including confidentiality.
+- Exercise the ethical responsibilities of a paralegal in a law office or legal department, including proper attorney supervision, client confidentiality, and the unauthorized practice of law.

 - Summarize and evaluate the internship experience so the student is better informed when choosing future employment.